 - Was not able to process the petition in 15 calendar days after the premium processing fee was paid.
 Note that you will only receive a refund of the premium processing fee in this case and not the I-140 filing fee.

 Are you interested in getting an EB-2?
 Make sure that all of your EB-2 green card costs are taken care of by retaining an immigration attorney.
-Our lawyers are highly experienced with taking care of everything from the PERM Labor Certification to any possible Requests for Evidence.
-For us, no case is too difficult to take on.
+VisaNation Law Group lawyers are highly experienced with taking care of everything from the PERM Labor Certification to any possible Requests for Evidence.
+No case is too difficult to take on.

-To schedule a consultation and speak with one of our attorneys, you can fill out this contact form and tell us a little about your case.
+To schedule a consultation and speak with a VisaNation Law Group attorney, you can fill out this contact form and tell us a little about your case.